 Library Board members serve terms of three years and are appointed by the Mayor with consent of the City Council.
-Meetings are usually held twice a month (on the first and third Thursdays at 4:00 p.m.) in the Leake Conference Room of the Woodland Public Library, located at 250 First Street in Woodland.
+Meetings are usually held once a month (on the third Wednesday of the month at 4:30 pm) in the Leake Conference Room of the Woodland Public Library, located at 250 First Street in Woodland.
 Changes to the normal schedule are reflected in the Board minutes to accommodate holidays, summer schedules, etc. but in all cases comply with The Education Code requirement of at least one meeting a month.

 According to the Woodland Municipal Code (as adopted from the State Education Code), the Board is responsible for making and enforcing "all rules, regulations and bylaws necessary for the administration, government, and protection of the libraries under its management, and all property belonging thereto."
 The Board also hires, evaluates, and sets compensation for the Library Services Director.
 Board members are active in advocating for library support at both the local and state levels.
 Anyone interested in service on the Library Board is invited to contact Library Services Director Greta Galindo (661-5980) or City Clerk Ana Gonzalez (661-5805).

 Library Board Agenda 07-16-2014

 *FOR PREVIOUS AGENDAS, MINUTES, AND BOARD PACKETS, PLEASE CHECK THE MEETING ARCHIVES PAGE.